Jump to navigation

 Current AAC rates are posted on Myers and Stauffer’s website at www.mslc.com/Colorado/.

-Additional information regarding the UPL can be found here.
+Additional information regarding the UPL can be found in this letter to providers.

 The remainder of the DMEPOS codes can be found under the Health First Colorado Fee Schedule drop-down.